 In general, the normal immune response takes approximately 2 weeks to work.
 This means protection from an infection will not occur immediately after immunisation.
 Most immunisations need to be given several times to build long-lasting protection.

-A child who has been given only 1 or 2 doses of the DTPa vaccine is only partially protected against diphtheria, tetanus and pertussis (whooping cough), may become sick if exposed to these diseases until they have all the doses they need.
+A child who has been given only 1 or 2 doses of the DTPa vaccine is only partially protected against diphtheria, tetanus and pertussis (whooping cough) and may become sick if exposed to these diseases until they have all the doses they need.
 However, some of the new vaccines, such as the meningococcal ACWY vaccine, provide long-lasting immunity after only one dose.

 How long do immunisations last?

 The protective effect of immunisations is not always lifelong.
 Some, like tetanus vaccine, can last up to 30 years, after which time a booster dose may be given.
 Some immunisations, such as whooping cough vaccine, give protection for about 5 years after a full course.
 Influenza immunisation is needed every year due to frequent changes to the type of flu virus in the community.

 Is everyone protected from disease by immunisation?

 Even when all the doses of a vaccine have been given, not everyone is protected against the disease.
-Measles, mumps, rubella, tetanus, polio, hepatitis B and Hib vaccines protect more than 95% of children who have completed the course.
+Measles, mumps, rubella, tetanus, polio, hepatitis B Haemophilus influenzae type b (Hib) vaccines protect more than 95% of children who have completed the course.
 One dose of meningococcal ACWY vaccine at 12 months protects over 90% of children.

 Three doses of whooping cough vaccine protects about 85% of children who have been immunised, and will reduce the severity of the disease in the other 15% if they do catch whooping cough.
 Booster doses are needed because immunity decreases over time.

 In Australia, vaccines are funded by the National Immunisation Program and protect millions of Australians from vaccine-preventable diseases.

 If you have any questions, you can speak to your doctor or call healthdirect on 1800 022 222.